rackerlabs/rackspace-how-to/content/cloud-servers/attach-a-cloud-block-storage-volume-to-a-windows-onmetal-server.md

 3. Select **Storage > Block Storage Volumes**.

 4. Click the cog beside the volume that you want to attach and select **Attach Volume**.

 5. Select a server from the list and click **Attach Volume**.

    **Note:** You can attach more than one volume to a server.

-   Result: a window pops up with the following information:
+   Result: A window pops up with the following information:

        # set initiator name
        echo InitiatorName=iqn.2008-10.org.openstack: ae9f0492-d19d-45d3-9eac-6987b07f145a > /etc/iscsi/initiatorname.iscsi